 As of November 2016 we are seeing the beginning of what will become a recruiting nightmare and that will ultimately disqualify many from ever setting foot in the door here at Golden State Lifeguards.
 We know this will affect other employers as well and then again there are some who will look the other way.
 This new marijuana law will further increase the lifeguard shortage which is not good news.
 Many other companies from all over the country share our concerns so we understand that we are not alone in this.

 More and more states are passing more laws allowing people to grow, possess and smoke marijuana.
 From day one we have always maintained a drug free workplace and have made sure that our staff do not partake of illegal drugs.
 This law in California will only make it more difficult to recruit and retain lifeguards.

 Another factor contributing to the lifeguard shortage is the matter of pay.
 No matter where you go in the United States, lifeguard pay is anywhere from minimum wage to slightly better.
 Here in Los Angeles, many pool lifeguards will make anywhere between $10.50 to $12.00 per hour.
-Beach lifeguards do not fare much better unless you happen to land a coveted spot on Los Angeles County Lifeguards.
+Beach lifeguards do not fare much better unless you happen to land a coveted spot in Los Angeles County Lifeguards.
 They start at somewhere in the neighborhood of $21.00 per hour.
 We start all lifeguards off at at least $15.00 per hour and pay up to $20.00 per hour.

 If the pay for lifeguards were to increase, it is our opinion that the industry may recover slightly.